 I don’t then remember anything until breakfast the next day (we stayed in the hospital overnight), which we went and ate in a brightly painted area at a small table which was too low for Dad but just right for me, and I was allowed white toast which was a treat.
 There’s photos of the time I’m asleep/sitting up in bed half-asleep in the family photo album (what kind of family commemorates this experience???) – Dad apparently nipped home to get his camera while I was in the operating theatre.

 While the undescended testicle surgery was successful by any medical measure, its psychological effects on me – especially of remembering bits around the surgery and slowly recalling more – weren’t kind, and shaped the next 3 decades of my life.
-Continue reading in Life after undescended testicle surgery.
+Continue reading the complications later in life in Life after undescended testicle surgery.